pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/5-pride-and-moral-perfection.md

 It is key to note that a blow to your pride only happens when you either cease to be objective or when your personal efficacy is contradicted in some way.
 There are two ways such a contradiction can happen: (1) due to a volitional fault, and (2) due to a non-volitional fault.
 A volitional fault is the failure to realise a valuable potential that was in your knowledge and capacity, which means it must be dealt with by being aware of your fault and correcting for it.

 A non-volitional fault, on the other hand, is due to the lack of knowledge and/or capacity.
 A non-volitional fault itself can be of two kinds: (a) subjectable to change, and (2) unsubjectable to change.
 If you can change it and if it is valuable to do so, you must.
-But if you cannot change it, then, though it can only be a blow to your sense of personal efficacy if you had a false view of what you were capable of.
+But if you cannot change it, then, it can only be a blow to your sense of personal efficacy if you had a false view of what you were capable of.
 In case (b), you must realise that the fault must not be a source of shame, and that pride demands its acceptance, in the name of objectivity.

 Hence, a truly proud person would (among other things):